trusktr/geometry-interfaces/README.md

 `npm run dev` will build the TS to JS in watch mode, and `npm run build` will build it without watch mode.

-The are currently not tests.
-Please consider helping out by making a pull request to add missing interfaces, APIs, tests, or performance improvements. :]
+Any help would be greatly appreciated, as this is a purely free time unpaid project.
+If you'd like to contribute, a pull request to add missing features, APIs, tests, or performance improvements would be awesome. :]

 ## Miscellaneous